tiny8877/okta.github.io/_source/_docs/api/resources/apps.md

 There are four choices for the `connection` property.

- - `DISABLED` – The default state.
+ - `DISABLED`: The default state.
 Retain this setting for apps that do not require a VPN connection.
- - `ANYWHERE` – Displays VPN connection information regardless of the browser's client IP.
+ - `ANYWHERE`: Displays VPN connection information regardless of the browser's client IP.
 The notification appears before the end user can access the app.
- - `ON_NETWORK` – Displays VPN connection information only when a browser's client IP matches the configured Pubic Gateway IPs.
+ - `ON_NETWORK`: Displays VPN connection information only when a browser's client IP matches the configured Pubic Gateway IPs.
 The notification appears before the end user can access the app.
- - `OFF_NETWORK` – Displays VPN connection information only when the browser's client IP does not match the configured Pubic Gateway IPs.
+ - `OFF_NETWORK`: Displays VPN connection information only when the browser's client IP does not match the configured Pubic Gateway IPs.
 The notification appears before the end user can access the app.

 #### Attribute Statements Object